 Through Xray’s integration with common CI servers, you can stop infected builds from ever getting to your repositories.
 During the build process, Xray will notify your CI server if an infected artifact is being included in your Alpine packages so the build can be halted before completion.

-Using the JFrog IDEA Plugin, Xray scans projects right in the developer's IDE providing information on Alpine components and their dependencies.
-This allows the developer to make an informed decision on whether to use a component or not before it gets entrenched in the organization's product.
-Then, during CI/CD, Xray can stop builds that include infected components, and in production, Xray continuously scans production systems for any new issues and vulnerabilities that have been discovered.
+Using JFrog's IDE plugins, Xray scans for vulnerabilities and license issues right in the IDE, providing information on Alpine components and their dependencies.
+This allows developers to make an informed decision on whether to use a component or not before it gets entrenched in the organization's product.
+Then, during CI/CD, Xray can stop builds that include infected components, and in production, Xray continuously scans production releases for any new issues and vulnerabilities that have been discovered.
 Effectively, Xray covers the full lifecycle of components in the software supply chain.